LangProc/langproc-2017-lab/3-codegen/readme.md

   code generation.
 The main advantage here is that the set of code constructs and types is much smaller than in C.

+- Generating MIPS assembly is not the only way of getting an executable...

 Submission
 ==========